 - 2026Dylan Larkin Reportedly Asks Out of Detroit

 Larkin’s reported request is especially significant because he is the Red Wings’ captain, a Michigan native and the face of the Yzerman-era rebuild.
+His preferred destinations are reportedly Florida, Minnesota and Vegas.

 Patrick Roy, Montreal, 1995